Climate Change Threat Level

 Recommended Risk Reduction Actions

-[NGO] Advocate for stronger international climate agreements to address emissions and promote sustainable practices.
+[NGO] Advocate for stronger international climate agreements and hold governments accountable for their commitments.

-[Researchers] Conduct studies on the socio-economic impacts of climate change to inform policy and adaptation strategies.
+[Researchers] Conduct and disseminate studies on the impacts of climate change on biodiversity to inform conservation strategies.

-[Businesses] Invest in sustainable technologies and practices to reduce carbon footprints and enhance resilience.
+[Businesses] Develop and implement sustainable practices to reduce carbon footprints and support climate adaptation efforts.

 News Sources Used for Today’s Analysis